 - Comply with NFPA (National Fire Protection Association) regulations

 In doing so, it’s important that your dust collector is properly equipped and maintained — whether it’s installed inside or outside of your facility.
-This blog will provide helpful tips for operations and engineering personnel responsible for dust collection safety.
+Learn some helpful tips for operations and engineering personnel responsible for dust collector safety below.

 Some dusts in a specific particle size and concentration with the right ignition source can be explosive.
 When these dusts are put in a pressure vessel (in this case, an industrial dust collector) and all three of those conditions are met, a dangerous situation can be created, in turn putting persons in harm’s way.